 Launched in March 2017, Lungitude is a registered Australian charity that advocates for a human (patient) best practice outcome, rather than a health system outcome.

 What started off as funding research into lung (organ) rejection post transplant, inspired by The Margaret Pratt Foundation, now covers the whole lung transplant journey for both patients and carers.

-Our journeys as patients, carers, friends or industry experts have resulted in a unique collaboration.
+Our journeys as patients, primary caregivers, family members, friends or industry experts have resulted in a unique collaboration.

 It is making a real difference.

 We are proud of what we have achieved to date with your support.

 We continue to focus on funding and facilitating world-class translational research, advocating for lung transplant excellence, building a strong community of support, and educating key audiences.